Batched Line Search Strategy for Navigating through Barren Plateaus in Quantum Circuit Training: Discussion

-We applied the optimization strategy to VQE simulations on randomly generated Heisenberg XXX and Sachdev–Ye–Kitaev (SYC) models, all of which were previously identified to exhibit barren plateaus (BPs) during VQE process.
-We increased the depth of the training circuits to $p=1000$ entangling layers with $16$ qubits.
+We applied the optimization strategy to VQE simulations on randomly generated Heisenberg XXX and Sachdev–Ye–Kitaev (SYC) models, all of which were previously identified to exhibit barren plateaus (BPs) during the VQE process.
+We increased the depth of the training circuits to $p=1000$ entangling layers with $16$ qubits \prr{and to $p=500$ entangling layers with $21$ qubits}.
 The developed optimization strategy, utilizing the gradient-free search direction method, consistently decreased the VQE energy over thousands of iterations without getting trapped by BPs.
-We demonstrated these outstanding capabilities of the solver by training quantum circuits containing up to $15000$ entangling gates.
+We demonstrated these outstanding solver capabilities by training quantum circuits containing up to $15000$ entangling gates.

 In this study we also addressed another common issue of optimization approaches: the local minima scattered over the optimization landscape causes early termination of the optimization and prevents from solving the addressed problem.
 This issue is particularly critical for quantum gate synthesis, where only results close to the global minimum are acceptable.
 Our numerical experiments demonstrated a significant increase in efficiency to avoid local minima and converge to the global minimum when employing evolutionary selection of agents.
 In most of the studied circuits, we achieved a substantial reduction in gate count and decreased the computational time by an order of magnitude.
 For these experiments, we utilized single-parameter optimization to keep computational requirements low.